 The Camel Estuary

 With pretty Padstow on one side of the estuary and trendy Rock on the other, this is a fantastic family destination with lots to do.
 Try your hand at surfing or body-boarding in Rock or just have fun in the waves.
-Eat delicious, locally caught fish in Padstow and enjoy strolling the charming harbour and town.
+Eat delicious, locally caught fish in Padstow restaurants and enjoy strolling the charming harbour and town.

 St Ives

-The most famous of all Cornish holiday and sea-side towns, St Ives is graced with a couple of superb beaches and a lively ambiance in the busy and picturesque town and harbour.
-With shops, restaurants and bars open long into the evening in summer, and several world renowned galleries, St Ives has a cosmopolitan feel and is perfectly placed for exploring the south of Cornwall.
+With shops, restaurants and bars open long into the evening in summer, and several world-renowned galleries, St Ives has a cosmopolitan feel and is perfectly placed for day trips around the south of Cornwall.
 It can get very busy here in the high season, if you’re travelling as a couple, visit before UK schools break up for summer if you possibly can.

 Porthcurno & Around

 The tip of the Cornish peninsula has some amazing coves and beaches.
 Porthcurno is one of our all-time favourite beaches and is overlooked by the Minack Theatre, which you should visit, if only for the spectacular views.
-Get to the beach early in the summer months, the car-park fills quickly.
+Get to the beach early in the summer months, the car park fills quickly.

-Elsewhere on the peninsula, Sennen Cove and the tin mines at Botallack provide a fascinating insight into Cornish history.
-Head east for charming Mousehole (pronounced Mowzle), one of Cornwall’s hidden gems (as much as anything in this part of the world can be!).
 Penzance, of pirate fame, and the splendid St. Michael’s Mount, accessible on foot when the tide is out, are all within a few miles of each other and well worth a visit.

 The Cotswolds